 Once completed, all that is left is to hang it on your front door!

-Keep this one up all throughout the summer if you want to.
-Spring wreath ideas that transition to summer are my favorite!
+Keep this one up all summer if you’d like.
+Spring wreath ideas that transition seamlessly into summer are my favorites!

 I hope y’all enjoy this fairy garden spring wreath idea and will make one for your home as well.
-Spring crafting is a great way to celebrate the changing seasons and a great way to get the kids busy, too!
+Spring crafting is a great way to celebrate the changing seasons and to keep the kids busy, too!

 FAQs About Fairy Wreath

-Here are a couple of common questions I see from readers about making this fairy wreath.
-If you have a question but don’t see it down below, please leave it in the comments so I can answer it for you.
+Here are a few common questions that I often see readers asking about making this fairy wreath.
+If you have a question, please check if I’ve already addressed it below.
+If you don’t see your question listed, please leave it in the comments!

 Can I Change The Size Of This Fairy Wreath?